openproblems-bio/openproblems/openproblems/tasks/_batch_integration/batch_integration_embed/README.md

 that can be installed without package conflicts.
 For R methods, the `openproblems-r-extras` container is used.

-Methods are run in four different scenarios that include scaling and highly variable gene selection:
+Most methods in this task are run in four different scenarios that include scaling and highly variable gene selection:

 * `full_unscaled`
 * `hvg_unscaled`